-SD P4 Adding or changing services: the following principles will guide decisions on whether and how ORC adds new services or makes changes to existing services: Guiding principles for new services: 1.
+SD P4 Adding or changing services: The following principles will guide decisions on whether and how ORC adds new services or makes changes to existing services: Guiding principles for new services: 1.
 Accessibility and support from local communities 2.
 Potential to increase patronage at present and under expected growth in the next 10 years 3.
-Consistency of land use with the urban form factors outlined in Appendix E 4.
-Quality and extent of supporting public transport infrastructure and multi-modal access 5.
+Consistency of land use with the urban form factors outlined in Appendix E Quality and extent of supporting public transport infrastructure and multi-modal access 5.
 Adherence of a new service's area with the service design principles of serving diverse trip types, prioritising a patronage-oriented network and mode-neutrality 6.
 Cost, revenue, and funding projection support the long-term viability of the new service 7.
 New services may initially be implemented on a trial basis before integrating them into the network on an ongoing basis.
 Guiding principles for changes to existing services: Where a service fails to consistently meet patronage expectations, ORC will take the following actions before reducing the level of service or ending the service: 1.
-Investigate the patronage potential of the service 2.
-Identify and assess options to improve the service to attract patronage (e.g. route changes, promotional activities or infrastructure improvements) 3.
+Investigate the patronage potential of the service Identify and assess options to improve the service to attract patronage (e.g. route changes, promotional activities or infrastructure improvements) 3.
 Consider other ways of delivering the service 4.
 Consider combining the service with others or shortening the service to end at a key stop or destination.
-SD P5 Mode neutrality: public transport will be delivered using the most appropriate mode (e.g. bus, ferry, tram, etc.) to meet demand, purpose, community need and value for money.
-SD{P6} On-demand services: in areas where fixed-route services are inefficient at providing coverage, on-demand services should be considered as an alternative.

-The value of on-demand services should be evaluated on a like-for-like basis with much as practical, into Orbus branding, fare payment and fare structures.
+SD P5 Mode neutrality: Public transport will be delivered using the most appropriate mode (e.g. bus, ferry, tram, etc.) to meet demand, purpose, community need and value for money.
+SD P6 On-demand services: In areas where fixed-route services are inefficient at providing coverage, on-demand services should be considered as an alternative.
+The following principles should apply to the use of on-demand services: • The value of on-demand services should be evaluated on a like-for-like basis with cost-equivalent fixed-route alternatives Except when highly targeted in nature, on-demand services should be integrated, as much as practical, into Orbus branding, fare payment and fare structures The impact of on-demand services on commercial small-vehicle markets should be considered in decisions to implement on-demand, especially with regards to Total Mobility operators.